Ukrainian language: In the Grand Duchy of Lithuania ( 1349–1569)

-Many Ukrainian nobles were forced to learn the Polish language and convert to Catholicism during that period in order to maintain their lofty aristocratic position.
+Many Ukrainian nobles learned the Polish language and converted to Catholicism during that period in order to maintain their lofty aristocratic position.
 Lower classes were less affected because literacy was common only in the upper class and clergy.
 The latter were also under significant Polish pressure after the Union with the Catholic Church.
 Most of the educational system was gradually Polonized.
 In Ruthenia, the language of administrative documents gradually shifted towards Polish.

+Ukrainian culture and language flourished in the sixteenth and first half of the 17th century, when Ukraine was part of the Polish–Lithuanian Commonwealth, albeit in spite of being part of the PLC, not as a result.
+Among many schools established in that time, the Kyiv-Mohyla Collegium (the predecessor of the modern Kyiv-Mohyla Academy), founded by the Orthodox Metropolitan Peter Mogila, was the most important.
+At that time languages were associated more with religions: Catholics spoke Polish, and members of the Orthodox church spoke Ruthenian.
+As witnessed by contemporary documents, such as the lexicon of Pamvo Berynda, there was a strong mutual influence between Church Slavonic literary varieties and the common speech of Ukraine during that time.

-The Polish language has had heavy influences on Ukrainian (particularly in Western Ukraine).
+Polish has had heavy influences on Ukrainian, particularly in Western Ukraine.
 The southwestern Ukrainian dialects are transitional to Polish.
 As the Ukrainian language developed further, some borrowings from Tatar and Turkish occurred.
-Ukrainian culture and language flourished in the sixteenth and first half of the 17th century, when Ukraine was part of the Polish–Lithuanian Commonwealth, albeit in spite of being part of the PLC, not as a result.
-Among many schools established in that time, the Kyiv-Mohyla Collegium (the predecessor of the modern Kyiv-Mohyla Academy), founded by the Moldavian Orthodox Metropolitan Peter Mogila, was the most important.
-At that time languages were associated more with religions: Catholics spoke Polish, and members of the Orthodox church spoke Ruthenian.
+Other languages which influenced Ukrainian speech during that time were Latin and Greek.